-- A public open house was held in August 2015. - The preliminary engineering report and environmental document were completed in December 2015. - Caltrans' comments on the 65% design were evaluated and incorporated into the 95% design.

-The 95% design is to be submitted to Caltrans in July 2017.
+- A public open house was held in August 2015. - The preliminary engineering report and environmental document were completed in December 2015. - The 95% design document was submitted to Caltrans in July 2017 and STA received comments from Caltrans. - The Toll System Integrator began schedule coordination with STA and design team